 Ulysses’ goals help you keep track of your writing progress.
 You can set a goal of 50,000 words for your NaNoWriMo novel project, for example.
-Also, you can use them to not exceed determined character limits, and to help trim the length of blog posts or speeches.
+Also, you can use them to stick with determined character limits and to help trim the length of blog posts or speeches.

 Goals can measure your progress according to the following metrics:

 - reading time (slow/average/fast/aloud)

 Writing goals can be attached either single sheets, or to groups.
 What's more, they allow you to easily share your progress with your fellows.

 To attach a goal to a sheet, click the paperclip button top right in the toolbar to open attachments.
 Now tap the goal icon.

 You can also right-click on a group in the library or on a sheet in the sheet list and select "Goal..." from the context menu.

 Now, you can specify in detail which goal to set for a sheet or group.
 Does your goal indicate a minimum, a maximum or just a guidance value?
 Is it based on characters, words or pages?
 Whatever it is, enter the amount you want to meet into the ??? field.